Availability of medical abortion medicines in eight countries: a descriptive analysis of key findings and opportunities

 Footman K, Keenan K, Reiss K, Reichwein B, Biswas P, Church K. Medical abortion provision by pharmacies and drug sellers in low- and middle-income countries: a systematic review.
 Stud Fam Plann.
 2018;49(1):57–70.

 Stillman M, Owolabi O, Fatusi AO, Akinyemi AI, Berry AL, Erinfolami TP, Olagunju OS, Väisänen H, Bankole A. Women’s self-reported experiences using misoprostol obtained from drug sellers: a prospective cohort study in Lagos State, Nigeria.
 BMJ Open.
 2020;10(5): e034670.

-The authors acknowledge the role of Sarah Jones and consultants, Eugéne Kanyamanza, Evangeline Dushimeyesu, Sameena Chowdhury and Gabriele von Wahlert, as well as the collaboration of key informants who shared their knowledge with the authors.
+The authors acknowledge the role of Sarah Jones at VSHD/OASIS for conducting the country assessments and compiling the report findings with the help of in-country consultants, Eugène Kanyamanza, Evangeline Dushimeyesu, Gabriele von Wahlert, Philip Dorrell, and Sameena Chowdhury and as well as the collaboration of key informants who shared their valuable knowledge with the authors.

 The views expressed in this article are those of the authors and do not necessarily represent the views of, and should not be attributed to, the World Health Organization.
 The mention of specific companies or of certain manufacturers’ products does not imply that they are endorsed or recommended by WHO in preference to others of a similar nature that are not mentioned.
 Errors and omissions excepted; the names of proprietary products are distinguished by initial capital letters.